johnseto/SolisAgileManager/README.md

 interaction from the user.
 If it's working well, you shouldn't have to do anything once it's set up.

 ### Running as a local app on Linux/Mac/Windows/Raspberry Pi

-To run it, download and unpack the binary package from Github releases, and then run the main executable.
+To run it, go to the [latest release on GitHub](https://github.com/Webreaper/SolisAgileManager/releases/latest), and download the appropriate package for the operating systtem you're going to use (Mac/Linux/Windows/RPi).
+Extract the zip into a folder and then run the main executable.
+Note that the config file and logs etc will be written to a folder called `Config` in the current working directory.
+If you'd rather they were written somewhere else, pass your chosen folder as the first command-line parameter.

 Once the server is running, navigate to the UI via your browser.
-It will be at `{ip/hostname of server}:5169`.
+It will be at `http://localhost:5169`.

 ### Running via Docker